 - Definition of a group

 - Definition of a semigroup

 - Definition of a monoid

 - Definition of a ring

+- Definition of an integral domain

 - Definition of a field

 - Definition of a vector space over a field

 Problem 1.
 Let R be a relation defined on the set of positive integers by xRy if and only if $gcd(x,y) \neq 1$ ("is not coprime with").
 Is this relation reflexive?
 Symmetric?
 Transitive?